 A phlebotomist is a crucial part of the health system.
-Their role is to safely and quickly gather bloods in order to accurately diagnose an illness.
+Their role is to safely and quickly gather blood samples in order to accurately diagnose an illness.
 The phlebotomist must have attention to detail and good interpersonal skills.
-This is a highly skilled and professional job that is vital for laboratory diagnosis.
+This is a highly skilled and professional job that is vital for medical and diagnostic laboratories diagnosis.

 Entry level requirements